bmquin/COP4331-colors-lamp-lab/README.md

 - **Dates**: April 7th, 2026
 - **Scope**: Explanation and generation of github workflow lint.yml file to assist in linting HTML, CSS, and Javascript files during pushing and pulling to main, creation of linting configuration files (.htmlhintrc, .stylelintrc.json, and eslint.config.js), as well as explanation of files to exclude in .gitignore
 - **Use**: Claude explained how to create, and then generated, a yaml file for automatic linting of HTML, CSS, and Javascript files when pushing and pulling to main using Github Workflow, how to configure the linting configuration files, as well as an explanation of files related to the linting process to exclude in .gitignore

+- **Tool**: Claude Haiku 4.5
+- **Dates**: April 27th, 2026
+- **Scope**: Explanation and generation of github workflow test.yml file to assist in performing unit and api tests during pushing and pulling to main, addition of jest testing framework, and created a set of unit and api test files to be used for testing (code.test.js, integration.test.js)
+- **Use**: Claude explained how to create, and then generated, a yaml file for automatic unit and api testing of program files when pushing and pulling to main using Github Workflow.
+It also configured any necessary frameworks for testing, as well as generated a set of unit and api test files to perform testing.